jassellmedina09/Campus_Resource_Locator/test/METRICS.md

 Each team member should commit to the document at least one metric collection bullet (the graders will check the commits on your repo).

-yall, these are the notes from Tuesday's class where he basically gave us the answers on what to write: https://docs.google.com/document/d/1wAY4neSXy0CfqkCSTOsOkVaaUMzDPDYpNB4-P4DlW4M/edit
 ****

 NPS